 Instructions

-- In the bowl of a stand mixer (or a large mixing bowl with a hand mixer), beat the butter and sugar until light and fluffy, about 2-3 minutes.
+- In the bowl of a stand mixer (or a large mixing bowl with a hand mixer), beat the butter and sugar until light and fluffy, about 2–3 minutes.
 Add the egg whites one at a time, mixing after each addition.
-Add the vanilla bean paste and almond extract, mix to combine.
+Add the vanilla bean paste and almond extract, and mix to combine.

 - In a medium mixing bowl, whisk together the cake flour, baking powder, baking soda, and salt.
 With mixing speed on low, gradually alternate adding the dry ingredients along with the sour cream and milk.
-After all of the ingredients have been added, beat on medium for 15 seconds.
+After all of the ingredients have been added, beat on medium speed for 15 seconds.

 - Using a large cookie scoop (#20 or 3.5 tablespoons), fill each of the liners with the batter.
-Place in the oven and bake for 18-22 minutes or until the centers are set.
-You can use a toothpick or cake tester to ensure that they are done.
+Place in the oven and bake for 18–22 minutes or until the centers are set.
+You can use a toothpick or cake tester to ensure they are done.
 Remove from the oven and allow to cool in the pan for 5 minutes before transferring to a wire rack to cool completely.

 - Meanwhile, to make the frosting, in the bowl of a stand mixer fitted with the whisk attachment (or a large mixing bowl using a hand mixer and the whisk attachment), beat the butter until smooth and creamy, about 1 minute.
 Add the powdered raspberries and turn the mixing speed on low.
 Gradually add the powdered sugar along with the raspberry puree, whole milk, vanilla bean paste, and salt.
-Turn mixing speed up to high and beat for 3 minutes until fluffy.
+Turn the mixing speed up to high and beat for 3 minutes until fluffy.

 - Using a large piping tip, pipe the frosting onto the cooled cupcakes.
 Top with fresh mint and a raspberry, if desired.